 There may be conditions to the insurance, such as no current disputes ongoing, or the breach being committed a certain time ago.

 This is where the property is accessed by land where there’s no right to get to it that way.

 Indemnity insurance for an absence of easement will cover the cost of establishing easement, or the loss of value if access ever becomes an issue.

 Chancel repair makes the owner liable for repair costs to their local church and there are horror stories of this running to thousands of pounds – but it’s rarely enforced in practice.

 Sometimes, where a gifted deposit is required, a conveyancer will ask for indemnity insurance.

-This is to provide cover in the event of the person making the gift being declared bankrupt.
+This is to provide cover in case the person making the gift declares bankruptcy.

 All indemnity policies contain a clause that the insurance will be invalidated if the existence of the problem is revealed to third parties.

 In practice, this usually makes it impossible to remedy the reason for taking the insurance without invalidating it.